Tight race in Georgia shines light on voting restrictions

 The Associated Press has not called the race between Kemp, who until this week was Georgia’s secretary of state, and Democrat Stacey Abrams, a former state lawmaker seeking to become the nation’s first black woman to be elected governor.

-In a state dominated by Republicans, Abrams staked her campaign largely on getting new and infrequent voters to participate in the election.
+In a state dominated by Republicans, Abrams staked her campaign largely on getting new and infrequent voters to participate.

 Most Read Nation & World Stories